-Though easy to dismiss his namesake clothing as too loud, Ed Hardy - the man, not the label - is an established artist with a respected reputation.
+Though easy to dismiss his namesake clothing as too loud, Don Ed Hardy - the man, not the label - is an established artist with a respected reputation.
 He boasts a bachelor's in printmaking from the San Francisco Art Institute, once turned down a scholarship to Yale, and went on to study tattooing with Sailor Jerry Collins and Japanese tattoo master Horihide.

 Don't forget, it took more than just John Gosselin to give this brand a bad reputation.
 The men of Jersey Shore also loved themselves some Ed Hardy clothing.
 This certainly didn't help the brand's eventual fate.
 Comedian Nick Kroll even parodied the connection between Jersey Shore and Ed Hardy clothing.